Fully Vaccinated Americans Can Travel to Canada as of August 9 & International Travellers as of September 7

 - And added our own letter to emphasize some additional points: GBA letter to federal govt on exemption for US seasonal property owners – June 4, 2021

-As pressures mount on the US and Canadian governments to develop a cohesive plan to reopen the border, GBA has submitted these requests to permit our American members to access their cottages, subject to conditions that will minimize the risk to Canadians.
-Federal government restrictions on non-essential travel at land borders are set to continue through to July 21.
-For the latest on the Ontario governments restrictions on access from Quebec and Manitoba, see here.
+As pressures mounted on the US and Canadian governments to develop a cohesive plan to reopen the border, GBA submitted these requests to permit our American members to access their cottages, subject to conditions that will minimize the risk to Canadians.
+US government restrictions on non-essential travel at land borders is set to continue through to August 21.

 Border access continues to be debated north and south of the border.
 Some of the latest stories can be found here: